 For Chromecast Audio, you need:

 - a WiFi network and active internet connection.
-Chromecast and Chromecast Audio will not work unless it can connect to internet, even if you just want o stream local contents (although the traffic is routed only through your local network).
+Chromecast and Chromecast Audio will not work unless it can connect to the internet, even if you just want o stream local contents (although the traffic is routed only through your local network).
 If no active internet connection is detected, Chromecast Audio assumes it is not ready.
-The LED color will indicate this status.
+The LED colour will indicate this status.

 - A paring device.
 The device must have one of the supported OS: Android 4.1 or higher, iOS 7.0 or higher; Windows 7 or higher, Mac OS 10.7 or later or Chrome OS (on a Chromebook running Chrome 28 & higher).
 Supporting for Linux is not official.